blacktop/ipsw/www/docs/cli/ipsw/appstore/profile/renew.md

 ### SEE ALSO

-* [ipsw appstore profile](/docs/cli/ipsw/appstore/profile)	 - Create, delete, and download provisioning profiles that enable app installations for development and distribution.
+* [ipsw appstore profile](/docs/cli/ipsw/appstore/profile)	 - Create, delete, and download provisioning profiles that enable app installations for development and distribution